Welcome to the course at the Duchy College University Centre, based close to the Cornwall and Devon border!

 We are a recognised centre of agricultural knowledge exchange excellence through the activities of Duchy College’s Rural Business School (RBS) and our ‘Future Farm’ applied dairy research facility.
 We will use these resources to include a wide range of guest speakers, on-farm activities and participation in farm events, trials and conferences to give you the expertise, knowledge and skills you need to meet the demands of employers in the sector.

 The programme will cater for those applicants wishing to enter the sector in farm management roles as well as for those wishing to enter as applied scientists and advisors.
+The latter groups would be encouraged to progress to the BSc (Hons) Agriculture Level 6, accredited by the University of Plymouth.

 I am Paul Ward, your manager for both our BSc (Hons) Agriculture and FdSc Agriculture programmes.